Sindhudurg railway station

 Sindhudurg railway station is a train station on the Konkan Railway.
-It is at a distance of 332.560 km down from origin.
-The preceding station on the line is Kankavali railway station and the next station is Kudal railway station.
+Sindhudurg railway station is located at Sindhudurg revenue district of Maharashtra state, Republic of India.It is the nearest railway station to district headquarters Oros, Sindhudurg.It is at a distance of 332.560 km down from origin.
+The preceding station on the line is Kankavli railway station and the next station is Kudal railway station.